growthbook/growthbook-react/README.md

 *  Online A/B testing calculators
 *  Built-in A/B test analysis in Mixpanel/Amplitude
 *  Python or R libraries and a Jupyter Notebook
-*  The [Growth Book App](https://www.growthbook.io) (more info below)
+*  The Growth Book App (https://github.com/growthbook/growthbook)

 ### The Growth Book App

-Managing experiments and analyzing results at scale can be complicated, which is why we built the [Growth Book App](https://www.growthbook.io).
-It's completely optional, but definitely worth checking out.
+Managing experiments and analyzing results at scale can be complicated, which is why we built the [Growth Book App](https://github.com/growthbook/growthbook).

--  Document your experiments with screenshots, markdown, and comment threads
--  Connect to your existing data warehouse or analytics tool to automatically fetch results
-   -  Currently supports Snowflake, BigQuery, Redshift, Postgres, Mixpanel, GA, and Athena
+- Query multiple data sources (Snowflake, Redshift, BigQuery, Mixpanel, Postgres, Athena, and Google Analytics)
--  Advanced bayesian statistics and automated data-quality checks (SRM, etc.)
+- Bayesian statistics engine with support for binomial, count, duration, and revenue metrics
+- Drill down into A/B test results (e.g. by browser, country, etc.)
--  Simple and affordable pricing
+- Lightweight idea board and prioritization framework
+- Document everything! (upload screenshots, add markdown comments, and more)
+- Automated email alerts when tests become significant

 Integration is super easy:

-1. Create a Growth Book API key - https://docs.growthbook.io/api
+1. Create a Growth Book API key
 2. Periodically fetch the latest experiment overrides from the API and cache in Redis, Mongo, etc.
 3. At the start of your app, run `client.importOverrides(listFromCache)`

 Now you can start/stop tests, adjust coverage and variation weights, and apply a winning variation to 100% of traffic, all within the Growth Book App without deploying code changes to your site.

 ## React Class Components